kaaengine/kaa/docs/tutorial/part02.rst

         self.arrow2 = Node(sprite=self.arrow_sprite, position=Vector(400, 300))
         self.arrow3 = Node(sprite=self.arrow_sprite, position=Vector(600, 500))

 Run the game and...
-No nodes are visible!
-It's because we created them but did not add them to the scene.
+No objects are visible on the screen!
+It's because we created them but did not add them to the Scene.
 A shameful display!
 Let's fix it.
 The Scene holds a tree-like structure of Nodes, and always has the "root" Node.
 Let's add our objects as children of the root node:

 .. code-block:: python